OleksiiBevza/Variational-inference-scheme-for-gravitational-waves-parameter-estimation/README.md

 (iii) Examination of the parametric and nonparametric KL divergences between the true and VI distributions.

+The full text of my master’s thesis can be found in the file Master_thesis.pdf.

 To run the script on Snellius, run `sbatch submit_job.sh`